Christening your pet is perhaps an equally daunting process as naming your child.

 The name aptly describes the formidable personality of your Husky.

-Literally means a light torch.
+This means a light torch.

 Just like a torch, the Husky lightens up your life and household with its contagious and undeniable positivity that the whole family is bound to get enveloped in.